Cyclamen pseudibericum: Description

 The tuber develops roots from the center below.
 The leaves are longer than wide, with a hastate or Christmas-tree pattern in green and silver.
 The spring-blooming flowers with five reflexed, upswept petals, are fragrant and magenta-purple or pink, with a darker blotch and a white zone at the end of the nose (larger than that of C. coum).
 After flowering, a pod develops on a coiled stem that rests on the ground, releasing its seeds directly on to the soil surface.

 This plant has gained the Royal Horticultural Society's Award of Garden Merit (confirmed 2017).

 Subdivisions

 Forms

 There are two naturally occurring forms, distinguished by predominant flower color.
 C. pseudibericum f. pseudibericum is magenta-purple and C. pseudibericum f. roseum is light pink to nearly white.

 Hybrids

 Cyclamen × schwarzii Grey-Wilson is a fertile hybrid of Cyclamen pseudibericum × Cyclamen libanoticum.
 This hybrid can cross back with one of the parents.
 According to Grey-Wilson some very pale forms of C. pseudibericum f. roseum could actually be C. ×schwarzii or a back-cross of it.

+In cultivation

+Cyclamen pseudibericum blooms from January to March.
+It is moderately hardy and should therefore be planted preferably in a sheltered place or in cold greenhouse.